AlperSocial/alpermail.top-superlogout/README.md

 ## Acknowledgements

 This is not an email service, this is a joke.
 This website will make you logout out of some sites so be careful!
+Note: Firefox is not vulnerable to this type of site unless [the user agrees to this site to do this type of action](https://i.imgur.com/WmN3i7j.png)

 ## Features